redeyedrango/OpenDungeon/README.md

 ## Requirements

 - Python 3.10+
-- API access for OpenRouter, Azure TTS, FLUX.1, and Webshare
+- API access for OpenRouter, Azure TTS, and Webshare (all free)

 ## Installation